 Originally Published: September 19, 2008 - Last Updated / Reviewed On: March 4, 2015

 It seems like there are more and more disasters and crises reported in the news lately.
 I live far from my family and many friends, and I'm a little concerned about not being able to get in touch with them if there is a disaster where they live or where I live.
 How can I keep in touch with my family and friends during an emergency?

 Keeping in touch with family and friends during an emergency is important both for you and your loved ones' wellbeing and peace of mind.
-While your urge to connect with loved ones is natural, it's also important to remember that during an emergency, you shouldn't make unnecessary phone calls, which can overwhelm the system and interfere with emergency responders' efforts.
+While your urge to connect with loved ones is natural, it's also good to remember that during an emergency, it's best not to make unnecessary phone calls, which can overwhelm the system and interfere with emergency responders' efforts.

 It's no surprise that emergencies can overwhelm phone systems, both because of calls to 911 and frantic friends and family trying to get ahold of one another.
 If the phone systems stop working in your area, having a backup plan should help you find some way to keep in touch.
 You might consider preparing for emergencies by keeping an extra battery for your cell phone, and/or making sure you always keep your cell phone fully charged.
 Traditional phone lines may still work in a blackout, if cell phones don't, so finding a land line may help you get through (tip — just dial '0' from a land line if you need to call collect).